This comprehensive guide covers all aspects of family leave, including maternity leave, paternity leave, shared parental leave and adoption leave.

-If the employee returns to work within six months, they have the legal right to resume their previous job role.
-If the employee is on leave for longer than six months and business circumstances change during that time, the employer must still ensure the employee is able to return to another role of equal seniority under the same terms and conditions of employment.
+If the employee returns to work within 26 weeks, they have the legal right to resume their previous job role.
+If the employee is on leave for longer than 26 weeks and business circumstances change during that time, the employer must still ensure the employee is able to return to another role of equal seniority under the same terms and conditions of employment.

 In this case of the latter, additional time for training and development is expected in order to bring the employee up to speed in their new role.
 Employees must give their employer at least 8 weeks’ notice if they intend to change their return to work date.

 Employers should also be aware that women who return from maternity leave may submit a request for flexible working.
 This enables new mothers to adjust their schedule in order to provide care for their child, and often reduces the amount of days and hours worked per week.